-To achieve the reduction target of greenhouse gas emissions, Japan has implemented the Joint Crediting Mechanism (JCM).
-The JCM is a mechanism in which credits issued depending on the reduced amount of greenhouse gas emissions are utilized to achieve target of Japan's greenhouse gas emissions reduction through support for dissemination of high-quality low carbon technologies, etc. to developing countries.
-As of July 2022, Japan has signed the bilateral documents with 17 countries namely Mongolia, Bangladesh, Ethiopia, Kenya, Maldives, Vietnam, Laos, Indonesia, Costa Rica, Palau, Cambodia, Mexico, Saudi Arabia, Chile, Myanmar, Thailand and the Philippines.
-In these countries, from FY 2013 to FY 2021, more than 700 funding projects and demonstration projects (MoE/ METI) were adopted.
-As of June 2022, 146 PV-related projects with a total capacity of approximately 2.2 GW have been promoted by Japanese companies.
-With these projects, support has been provided to projects to introduce PV systems and various feasibility studies have been conducted including the following: introduction of highefficiency PV systems and appropriate O&M; application of PV systems as a substitute for grid elecricity by diesel power generation or fossil fuel power generation, as well as a substitute for self-generation, and installation of floating PV systems.
+To achieve the reduction target of GHG emissions, Japan has implemented the Joint Crediting Mechanism (JCM).
+The JCM is a mechanism in which credits issued depending on the reduced amount of GHG emissions are utilized to achieve target of Japan's GHG emissions reduction through support for dissemination of high-quality low carbon technologies, etc. to developing countries.
+As of July 2022, the Japanese government has signed bilateral documents for JCM with 26 countries including with Mongolia, Bangladesh, Ethiopia, Kenya, Maldives, Vietnam, Laos, Indonesia, Costa Rica, Palau, Cambodia, Mexico, Saudi Arabia, Chile, Myanmar, Thailand, Philippines, Senegal, Tunisia, Azerbaijan, Moldova, Georgia, Sri Lanka, Uzbekistan, Papua New Guinea and the United Arab Emirates (UAE).
+In these countries, from FY 2013 to FY 2022, 228 funding projects and demonstration projects (MoE/ METI) were adopted.
+As of August 2022, 151 PV-related projects with a total capacity of approximately 2.2 GW have been promoted by Japanese companies.
+With these projects, support has been provided to projects to introduce PV systems and various feasibility studies have been conducted including the following: introduction of high-efficiency PV systems and appropriate O&M; application of PV systems as a substitute for grid elecricity by diesel power generation or fossil fuel power generation, as well as a substitute for self-generation, and installation of floating PV systems.

 In addition to JCM, international demonstration projects through NEDO started in FY 1993, and "International Demonstration Project on Japan's Energy Efficiency Technologies" is being implemented from FY 2017.
-Demonstration projects focusing solely on PV technology are currently not being conducted.
-In non-IEA countries, a smart community demonstration project is being conducted in Slovenia for the period from 2016 to 2022.
+In FY 2022, Kansai Electric Power Company (KEPCO) and NTT DATA INSTITUTE OF MANAGEMENT CONSULTING conducted the "Demonstration study"